• Skip to primary navigation

 • Heat oil in a non-stick pan and add garlic paste.
 Cook until it is golden brown.
 Now add chopped onion and cook for 2-3 min, the onion turns slightly soft and translucent.

-2 tablespoon olive oil, 1 tablespoon garlic paste, 1 cup red onion
+2 tbsp olive oil, 1 tbsp garlic paste, 1 cup red onion

 • To this add shaved Brussel sprouts and half of the salt.
 Mix well, cover the lid and cook for 4-5 min.
 After 4-5 min add spinach and mix with Brussel sprouts, wilted spinach will help to deglaze the pan.